-(1) Nostrification refers to the recognition of a foreign degree as equivalent to an Austrian Bachelor's, Master's or Diploma degree by the FH Board.
+(1) Nostrification refers to the recognition of a foreign degree as equivalent to an Austrian Bachelor's and Master's degree by the Head of the Board.
 Nostrification thus means the complete equivalence to the Austrian degree, the right to use the relevant Austrian degree and the permission to exercise the profession which in Austria is associated with this degree.

-(2) Particular attention must be paid to the FHStG and the provisions of current EU law and the relevant occupational regulations.

-(3) The nostrification application together with the necessary documents must be submitted to the FH Board via the responsible department (Continuing Education, Study Administration and Study Law).

-(4) The decision regarding nostrification shall be made on the basis of the expert opinion of the relevant head of degree programme and the assessment of the FH Board in accordance with Sec.
+- (2) Particular attention must be paid to the FHG and the provisions of current EU law and the relevant occupational regulations. - (3) The nostrification application together with the necessary documents must be submitted to the Head of the Board via the responsible department (Continuing Education, Study Administration and Study Law). - (4) The decision regarding nostrification shall be made on the basis of the expert opinion of the relevant head of degree programme and the assessment of the Head of the Board in accordance with Sec.
 10 para.
-3 (9) in conjunction with Sec.
+4 (4) in conjunction with Sec.
 6 paras.
-6 and 7 FHStG.

-(5) The nostrification application will be processed once all necessary documents have been submitted to the relevant department.
+6 and 7 FHG. - (5) The nostrification application will be processed once all necessary documents have been submitted to the relevant department.
 This is also the start of the decision deadline of six months pursuant to Sec.
-73 of the General Administrative Procedure Act 1991 (AVG) as amended.

-(6) If the nostrification application is approved subject to conditions, the applicant shall be entitled to complete the courses and examinations stated in the official decision within three years of the date thereof depending on the situation, especially the availability of study, internship and laboratory places.
+73 of the General Administrative Procedure Act 1991 (AVG) as amended. - (6) If the nostrification application is approved subject to conditions, the applicant shall be entitled to complete the courses and examinations stated in the official decision within three years of the date thereof depending on the situation, especially the availability of study, internship and laboratory places.